Hernando de Soto: Death

-De Soto died of a fever on 21 May, 1542, in the native village of Guachoya (historical sources disagree as to whether de Soto died near present-day McArthur, Arkansas, or in Louisiana) on the western bank of the Mississippi.
-Louisiana erected a historical marker at the estimated site.
+De Soto died of a fever on 21 May 1542, in the native village of Guachoya.
+Historical sources disagree as to whether de Soto died near present-day Lake Village, Arkansas McArthur, Arkansas, or Ferriday, Louisiana.
+Louisiana erected a historical marker at the conjectured site on the western bank of the Mississippi River.

 Before his death, de Soto chose Luis de Moscoso Alvarado, his former maestro de campo (or field commander), to assume command of the expedition.
 At the time of death, de Soto owned four Indian slaves, three horses, and 700 hogs.

-De Soto had encouraged the local natives to believe that he was a deity, specifically an "immortal Son of the Sun," as a ploy to gain their submission without conflict.
+De Soto had deceived the local natives into believing that he was a deity, specifically an "immortal Son of the Sun", to gain their submission without conflict.
 Some of the natives had already become skeptical of de Soto's deity claims, so his men were anxious to conceal his death.
 The actual site of his burial is not known.
 According to one source, de Soto's men hid his corpse in blankets weighted with sand and sank it in the middle of the Mississippi River during the night.